-1. Tests take care of the user’s perspective and assist in revealing the inconsistencies in the specifications.
+1. Tests take care of the user’s perspective and assist in revealing inconsistencies in the specifications.

 2. Tester doesn’t have to know the programming languages or the technologies used for developing the software.

-3. Test execution can happen independent from the developers, providing a subjective aspect and eliminate any biases.
+3. Test execution can happen independently of the developers, providing a subjective aspect and eliminating any biases.

 4. Test case generation can start once the specifications are in place.

-1. The test data is small and can only cover limited paths causes parts of the program untested.
+1. The test data is small and can only cover limited paths causing parts of the program untested.

 2. Test designing is not easy when no clear specifications are available.

 3. Tests can be repetitive if the programmer has already got them covered in his unit test cases.

 4. Execution in black box testing is somewhat like a soothsayer shutting his eyes while foretelling events.